Typically-Correct Derandomization for Small Time and Space

 Expository material:

-Video from my presentation at CCC (July 2019).
-Here are the slides from that presentation.
-See also these longer slides from my presentation at HUJI's Theory of Computer Science Seminar (March 2018); I used very similar slides for my presentations at Weizmann Institute's Foundations of Computer Science Seminar (March 2018) and TAU's Theory of Computation Seminar (March 2018).
+- [Slides pdf].
+These are the slides from my longer presentation at HUJI's Theory of Computer Science Seminar (March 2018).
+I used very similar slides for my presentations at Weizmann Institute's Foundations of Computer Science Seminar (March 2018) and TAU's Theory of Computation Seminar (March 2018).